 For business students with a major other than accounting.
 The course objective is to provide the student with an understanding and appreciation for the impact of federal taxation on business decisions.
-Prerequisite: ACCT 212.
+Prerequisite: ACCT 202 or ACCT 212.

 SOBA 385.
 Independent Study.
 0.5 or 1 Units.

 SOBA 390.
 Advanced Topics in Business.
 1 Unit.

 This course looks at various topics of interest to Business School students.
 This course emphasizes interactive and in-depth study of contemporary significant topics not covered in other School of Business Administration offerings.